 Join groups that are representative of the gap in your network.
 Add people to your network who reflect issues, jobs, industries, and areas of interest.
 Join the professional associations that represent your desired career path.
 Attend conferences, read articles, and keep up with the lingo of your desired field.

-Don’t just accept anyone into your network, this could be a time and energy zapper.
+Don’t just accept anyone into your network, as this could be a time and energy zapper.
 There is a delicate balance between staying open when it may not be clear where something will lead and aimlessly saying yes to anything and anyone.

 A note regarding LinkedIn – for this network to be valuable, you should only accept those you’ve actually met or were introduced to and want to actually stay connected to through meaningful interaction.
 If you accept anyone, then the tool is not being used correctly and it’s not a valuable network.